jimbobarto/sigmar-media/README.md

 ```

 ### Credentials
 The 'credentials' maps have special functionality.
-They are aggregated as you traverse the config, so a channel nested with groups will have credentials built up (conceivably) from the top level, each ancestor group and the channel itself.
-This allows you to have config that spans a channel along with config specific to the channel.
+They are aggregated as you traverse the config, so a channel nested within groups will have credentials built up (conceivably) from the top level, each ancestor group and the channel itself.
+This allows you to have config that spans a platform along with config specific to the channel.
 ```
 "discord": {
    "credentials": {